The Best Software Development Companies in Poland

 Poland ranked #1 overall in the Emerging Europe IT Competitiveness Index 2024, scoring 61.40 among all Central and Eastern European countries.
 The country also scored "Very High Proficiency" on the EF English Proficiency Index 2025 (#15 globally, score 600).
 This isn't a trade-off between quality and savings; Polish developers regularly outperform their Western European counterparts in competitive programming rankings, and client reviews back that up in production settings.

 The talent pipeline is self-sustaining.
 Polish universities produce over 13,000 ICT graduates annually (Statistics Poland), with approximately 74,000 students enrolled in ICT-related programs.
 45.7% of Poles aged 25-34 hold university degrees (Eurostat 2024), above the EU average of 44.1%.
-JetBrains (makers of IntelliJ IDEA) and CD Projekt Red (The Witcher, Cyberpunk 2077) both grew out of the Polish developer ecosystem — proof that the talent pool produces world-class products, not just outsourced labor.
+JetBrains (makers of IntelliJ IDEA) and CD Projekt Red (The Witcher, Cyberpunk 2077) both grew out of the Polish developer ecosystem, proof that the talent pool produces world-class products, not just outsourced labor.

 As Jolanta Sloniec of Lublin University of Technology notes, the most important reasons for choosing a Polish ITO provider include "highly skilled developers, an insignificant culture gap and good knowledge of English, small time difference, high security standards and a relatively low price of services."

 The enterprise commitment runs deep.
 Poland hosts 2,081 business service centers, the highest concentration in Central and Eastern Europe, employing 488,700 people across 1,258 investors from 50 countries (ABSL 2025).
 Between January 2024 and March 2025 alone, 61 new centers opened, with 42.6% focused on IT.
 Poland's IT exports have grown at 13.64% annually over the past five years, and the broader economy grew 2.9% in 2024 with 3.2-3.3% forecast for 2025 (European Commission/IMF).
-One Reddit observation captures the demand side: approximately 20% of remote software engineer job postings for EMEA positions target Poland, even from non-Polish companies.

 Pros and Cons of Working with Polish Software Companies